|

 Orvil Jack a who was NOT a one armed miner discovered and

-developed the mine in northern Nevada that produces the
+developed the mine in northern Nevada that produces the turquoise

-considered very collectible due to its rare color and scarcity.
+due to its rare color and scarcity.

 Orvil Jack - The Big Story